This post contains affiliate links.

 - Salt: Finally, salt to taste!

 Spaghetti squash taco boats are deceivingly simple.
 They seem like they’d be complicated, but they’re actually so easy!
-In fact, they only require 15 minutes of prep time.
-We’ll start by roasting our squash, and then we’ll move into preparing the fillings and the sauce.
+They only require 15 minutes of prep time.
+Jump to the recipe card for full instructions!

 Preheat the oven to 400°F (204°C).
 Cut the spaghetti squash in half lengthwise and scoop out the seeds.
 Drizzle the inside with 2 tbsp of olive oil, then sprinkle with chili powder, cumin, and salt.
-Rub to evenly coat.
-Place the halves cut-side down on a baking sheet and prick the outsides with a fork.
+Rub to coat evenly.

 While the squash cooks, heat the remaining 1 tbsp of oil in a large sauté pan over medium heat.
-Add pepper and onion, stirring and cooking until soft, about 15 minutes.
+Add the pepper and onion, stirring, and cook until soft, about 15 minutes.

 While the squash cooks, make your sauce by stirring together all of the sauce ingredients.